Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Introduction

 The organization of the paper is as follows.
 In the next section, we define the linear and nonlinear operators, and provide the necessary function spaces needed to obtain the global solvability results of the system \eqref{1}.
 For $r>3$, we show that the sum of linear and nonlinear operators is monotone (Theorem \ref{thm2.2}), and for $r=3$ and $2\beta\mu\geq 1$, we show that the sum is globally monotone (Theorem \ref{thm2.3}).
 The demicontinuity and hence the hemicontinuity property of these operators is also obtained in the same section (Lemma \ref{lem2.8}).
-The SCBF equations perturbed by Gaussian noise is formulated in section \ref{sec4}.
-After providing an abstract formulation of the SCBF equations in bounded or periodic domains, we establish the existence and uniqueness of global strong solution by making use of the monotonicity property of the linear and nonlinear operators as well as a stochastic generalization of the Minty-Browder technique (see Proposition \ref{prop1} for a-priori energy estimates and Theorem \ref{exis} for global solvability results).
-We overcame the major difficulty of establishing the energy equality for the SCBF equations by approximating the solution using the finite-dimensional space spanned by the first $n$ eigenfunctions of the Stokes operator.
-Due to the technical difficulties explained earlier, we prove the regularity results of the global strong solutions under smoothness assumptions on the initial data and further assumptions on noise co-efficient, in periodic domains only (Theorem \ref{thm3.10}).
-The section \ref{se5} is devoted for establishing the exponential stability (in the mean square and almost sure sense) of the stationary solutions (Theorems \ref{exp1} and \ref{exp2}) for large $\mu$.
+Moreover, we also provide a compact operator in the same section which helps us to obtain the energy equality.
+An abstract formulation of the SCBF equations \eqref{31} is formulated in Section \ref{sec4}.
+We establish the existence and uniqueness of global strong solution by making use of the monotonicity property of the linear and nonlinear operators as well as a stochastic generalization of the Minty-Browder technique (see Proposition \ref{prop-EE2} for a-priori energy estimates and Theorem \ref{exis} for global solvability results).
+We overcame the major difficulty of establishing the energy equality for SCBF equations by approximating the solution by using the finite-dimensional space spanned by the first $n$ eigenfunctions of the compact operator mentioned above.
+Owing to the technical difficulties discussed earlier, we establish the regularity results for global strong solutions only on the torus, assuming smooth initial data and imposing additional conditions on the noise coefficient (Theorem \ref{thm3.10}).
+The Section \ref{se5} is devoted for establishing the exponential stability (in the mean square and almost sure sense) of the stationary solutions (Theorems \ref{exp1} and \ref{exp2}) for large $\mu$.
 In both Theorems, the lower bound of $\mu$ does not depend on the stationary solutions.
-A stabilization result of the stochastic convective Brinkman-Forchheimer equations by using a multiplicative noise is also obtained in the same section (Theorem \ref{thm4.7}).
-In the final section, we prove the existence of a unique ergodic and strongly mixing invariant measure for the SCBF equations by using the exponential stability of strong solutions (Theorem \ref{UEIM}).
+A stabilization result for SCBF equations by using a multiplicative noise is also obtained in the same section (Theorem \ref{thm4.7}).
+In the final section, we prove the existence of a unique ergodic and strongly mixing invariant measure for SCBF equations defined on bounded domains by using the exponential stability of strong solutions (Theorem \ref{UEIM}).